-How We Built an AI Fitness Company From Nothing
+How I Built an AI Fitness Company From a Hospital Graveyard Shift

 TL;DR

-- Legacy In Motion is that system, productized: Chiron (AI head coach), HERMES (research engine), and a daily program-update worker that rewrites your week off your HealthKit logs.
+- Legacy In Motion is the system I built for myself, productized: Chiron (AI head coach), HERMES (scrapes ~12,000 papers/week), and a daily program-update worker that rewrites your week off your HealthKit logs.

 The average person does not exist

-That human is a marketing fiction.
-The actual people paying for fitness programs are moms on three broken hours, ER nurses cycling rotations, construction foremen home at 7 PM with three kids climbing them, and yes — hospital security supervisors eating from a vending machine at 4 AM.
+That person is a marketing fiction.
+The actual people paying for programs are moms on three broken hours, ER nurses cycling rotations, contractors home wrecked at 7 PM, and hospital security supervisors eating from a vending machine at 4 AM.

 Generic programs do not fail because the science is wrong.
 They fail because the science was modeled on a person who is not you.